RecipesLearn

 Then put it back in your electric smoker at the temperature you found above until it’s time to slice.

 Don’t rest the meat and instead drop the temperature of the electric smoker to the one you found above.
-Then burp the door for 5 minutes (allowing the heat to escape), and then close it.
+Then burp the door for 5 minutes (allowing the heat to escape), put your wrapped meat in and close the door.

 This will allow carry over cooking to fix these tight spots.